After online warnings, armed civilians bring threat of violence to protests in Kenosha and elsewhere

 While some militia groups have decades of history, other militia-style groups have formed recently — or added waves of new members — in response to government restrictions during the coronavirus pandemic and during the protests across the country over police violence this summer.

 Their appearances have followed a now-familiar pattern.
 Often, there is a call to arms spread over social media, sometimes in response to Internet rumors or hoaxes that anti-fascist protesters were planning to loot or damage their communities.
-Then predominantly White and male civilians have convened at dozens of Black Lives Matter protests, lurking on the periphery, wearing military-style clothes and carrying assault rifles and handguns.
+Then predominantly White and male civilians have convened at dozens of Black Lives Matter protests, lurking on the periphery, wearing military-style clothes, and carrying assault rifles and handguns.

-In recent months, militia-style groups have stormed a capitol in Michigan and rushed to the battlefield in Gettysburg, Pa., following an Internet hoax.
+In recent months, militia-style groups have stormed the Michigan Capitol and rushed to the battlefield in Gettysburg, Pa., following an Internet hoax.
 Members of these groups say their presence is intended to maintain order and support local law enforcement.
 Protesters see them as a dangerous and intimidating presence with a racist message.
 Some of these armed civilians wear white-supremacist insignia and in some cases openly espouse neo-Nazi views against Black people and immigrants.

 There have already been shootings during other clashes between protesters and armed groups.
 One person was shot and critically injured in Albuquerque in June during a clash between a group called the New Mexico Civil Guard and protesters.
 The local district attorney filed suit after the shooting, attempting to stop the group from assembling and assuming law enforcement duties.